-In recent years, we have refocused and refreshed our portfolio; bringing new fields on stream, selling interests in assets that were no longer consistent with our strategy and investing significantly in those that are.
+We have refreshed and refocused our portfolio; selling interests in assets that were no longer consistent with our strategy, investing in those that are, acquiring interest in new assets and bringing new fields into production.
 Our portfolio today is smaller but stronger, with less operating complexity, reduced risk, and better potential to increase and sustain returns

 Central North Sea

 ETAP ranks as one of the largest and most commercially complex North Sea oil and gas developments of the past 20 years; multiple fields with varying ownership sharing a central processing facility (CPF).
 BP operates six of the seven ETAP fields; Machar, Madoes, Mirren, Mungo, Monan and Marnock.
 The other field is Heron.
 A multi-million-pound life extension project as part of the overall field development strategy got under way in 2015 and has breathed new life into this vital resource.
 We see significant potential and remaining field life in ETAP and, through our investments, expect it to produce well into the 2030s.

 The Andrew Area includes the Andrew, Arundel, Cyrus, Farragon and Kinnoull fields which all produce through the Andrew platform.
 Andrew, Cyrus and Farragon were shut in in mid-2011 to allow for the multi-million-pound Andrew Area Development (AAD), a major brownfield project enabling the Kinnoull field, located 28 kilometres to the north, to be developed through the existing facilities.
 The AAD also included extensive new subsea infrastructure, a new 750-tonne process module and structural strengthening of the platform.
 In 2017, the Arundel field came on stream - only 18 months after project sanction.
 The Andrew Area is expected to produce into the mid-2020s.